brianspiering/ComputationalStatisticsInstructor/README.md

 ----

 The goal is to leveage efficient compute and resampling techniques (e.g., bootstrapping and permutation tests) to build statistics from first principles.
-Use that firm foundation to solve novel problems.
+Use that new foundation to solve novel problems.

 For example instead of a calculating the probability of dice rolling, let's build a simulator and see what happens: